awsdocs/aws-go-developer-guide/doc_source/custom-http.rst

    :description: Create a custom HTTP client with the |sdk-go| to specify custom timeout values.
    :keywords: HTTP, timeout

-The |sdk-go| uses a default HTTP client with default configuration values, such as
+The |sdk-go| uses a default HTTP client with default configuration values.
-:sdk-go-api-deep:`MaxRetries <aws/#Config.WithMaxRetries>`.
 Although you can change some of these configuration values, the default HTTP client and transport are not sufficiently configurable for customers using the |sdk-go| in an environment with high throughput and low latency requirements.